himanshu3103/CharLM/README.md

 ---

-## CharGPT: Transformer-based Character-Level Language Model
+## miniGPT: Transformer-based Character-Level Language Model

 ### Overview
-CharGPT is a character-level language model inspired by OpenAI's GPT architecture.
+miniGPT is a character-level language model inspired by OpenAI's GPT architecture.
 It implements the decoder portion of the Transformer model from *Attention Is All You Need* and is trained on raw text data to generate coherent sequences.
 The model learns to predict the next character in a sequence, allowing it to generate text in a similar style to its training data.

 ![transfomer](transformer.webp)